influxdata/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 InfluxDB uses conventional HTTP status codes to indicate the success or failure of a request.
 Write requests return the following status codes:

-- `204` Success.
-The sent data was correctly formatted and accepted for writing to the bucket. `204` doesn't indicate a successful write operation since writes are asynchronous.
+- `204` **Success**: Data was correctly formatted and accepted for writing to the bucket.

+    {{% note %}}
+`204` doesn't indicate a successful write operation since writes are asynchronous.
 See how to [check for rejected points](#review-rejected-points).
+    {{% /note %}}

-- `400` Bad request.
-The error indicates the line protocol payload was malformed.
+- `400` **Bad request**: Indicates the line protocol payload was malformed.
 The response body contains the first malformed line in the data.
 All payload data was rejected and not written.
-- `401` Unauthorized.
-The error may indicate one of the following:
+- `401` **Unauthorized**: May indicate one of the following:
-  - The Authorization: Token header is missing or malformed.
+  - `Authorization: Token` header is missing or malformed.
-  - The API token value is missing from the header.
+  - API token value is missing from the header.
-  - The token does not have sufficient permissions to write to this organization and bucket.
+  - API token does not have sufficient permissions to write to the organization and bucket.
-- `404` Not found.
-A requested resource was not found.
-The response body contains the requested resource type, e.g. organization name or bucket, and name.
+- `404` **Not found**: A requested resource was not found.
+The response body contains the requested resource type, e.g. organization name or bucket, and resource name.
-- `413` Request entity too large.
-The payload exceeded the 50MB limit.
+- `413` **Request entity too large**: Payload exceeded the 50MB limit.
 All payload data was rejected and not written.
-- `429` Too many requests.
-The token is temporarily over quota.
-The Retry-After header describes when to try the write again.
+- `429` **Too many requests**: API token is temporarily over quota.
+The `Retry-After` header describes when to try the write request again.
-- `500` Internal server error.
-The default HTTP status for an error.
+- `500` **Internal server error**: Default HTTP status for an error.
-- `503` Service unavailable.
-Server is temporarily unavailable to accept writes.
-The Retry-After header describes when to try the write again.
+- `503` **Service unavailable**: Server is temporarily unavailable to accept writes.
+The `Retry-After` header describes when to try the write again.

 The `message` property of the response body may contain additional details about the error.